psrc/itm-tutorial-2016/index.md

 1. Download the [Git for Windows Installer](https://git-for-windows.github.io).
 2. Run the installer and click next through the installer prompts, paying attention to these settings:
-   * Select "Use Git from the Windows Command Prompt" If you forget to do this, programs that you need for the workshop will not work properly.
+   * Select **"Use Git from the Windows Command Prompt"**.
+If you forget to do this, programs that you need for the workshop will not work properly.
 If this happens, rerun the installer and select the appropriate option.
    * Keep **"Checkout Windows-style, commit Unix-style line endings"** selected.
    * Select **"Use Windows' default console window"**
    * The other settings are mostly benign and the defaults should suffice.